samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 ### Home Plane and Alignment

-Gods aren’t defined by mortal conceptions of alignment, and different mortal worshipers might interpret a god’s behavior and teachings through the lens of different alignments.
-That said, gods tend to live on the [Outer Planes](/sources/dnd/dmg-2024/cosmology#OuterPlanes) that most closely match their general alignment tendencies, so it’s safe to assume that the teachings of a god who resides in [Pandemonium](/sources/dnd/dmg-2024/cosmology#Pandemonium) (a plane of rampant chaos and evil), encourage behavior that is Chaotic Evil, while a god who resides in [Elysium](/sources/dnd/dmg-2024/cosmology#Elysium) (the plane of pure good) encourages Neutral Good behavior.
+Gods aren't defined by mortal conceptions of alignment, and different mortal worshipers might interpret a god's behavior and teachings through the lens of different alignments.
+That said, gods tend to live on the [Outer Planes](/sources/dnd/dmg-2024/cosmology#OuterPlanes) that most closely match their general alignment tendencies, so it's safe to assume that the teachings of a god who resides in [Pandemonium](/sources/dnd/dmg-2024/cosmology#Pandemonium) (a plane of rampant chaos and evil), encourage behavior that is Chaotic Evil, while a god who resides in [Elysium](/sources/dnd/dmg-2024/cosmology#Elysium) (the plane of pure good) encourages Neutral Good behavior.

-People can worship a god without obeying that god’s tenets or conforming to the god’s presumed alignment.
-People from all walks of life might participate in the annual festival of innocent mischief associated with a trickster god—even people whose alignment is generally lawful and opposed to the trickster’s teachings.
+People can worship a god without obeying that god's tenets or conforming to the god's presumed alignment.
+People from all walks of life might participate in the annual festival of innocent mischief associated with a trickster god—even people whose alignment is generally lawful and opposed to the trickster's teachings.
 To stave off disease, good-hearted people might make offerings to appease the wrath of a god associated with plague.
-Even Cleric characters don’t need to have any particular alignment to serve their gods.
+Even Cleric characters don't need to have any particular alignment to serve their gods.

 ### Gods and Divine Magic

 Divine magic—which includes the spells cast by Clerics, Druids, Paladins, and Rangers—is mediated through beings and forces that are categorized as divine.
-These can include gods but also include the primal forces of nature, the beneficent power of ancestral spirits, the sacred weight of a Paladin’s oath, and impersonal principles or entities such as Fate or the order of the universe.
+These can include gods but also include the primal forces of nature, the beneficent power of ancestral spirits, the sacred weight of a Paladin's oath, and impersonal principles or entities such as Fate or the order of the universe.
 These beings and forces grant characters the power to wield the magic of their planar domains.

-For game purposes, wielding divine power isn’t dependent on the gods’ ongoing approval or the strength of a character’s devotion.
-The power is a gift offered to a select few; once given, it can’t be rescinded.
+For game purposes, wielding divine power isn't dependent on the gods' ongoing approval or the strength of a character's devotion.
+The power is a gift offered to a select few; once given, it can't be rescinded.

-That said, characters’ relationships with the divine forces they access to wield their magic, much like Warlocks’ relationships with their patrons, are ripe for exploration.
+That said, characters' relationships with the divine forces they access to wield their magic, much like Warlocks' relationships with their patrons, are ripe for exploration.
 A Cleric might accompany every casting of a spell with a litany of complaints directed at the gods.
-The [Paladin class description](/classes/2190881-paladin) in the [Player’s Handbook](/sources/dnd/phb-2024) offers some suggestions for how a player might roleplay a situation where their Paladin has broken their oath.
-You can also decide how NPCs react to a character whose behavior doesn’t square with the ideals implied by the Holy Symbol the character wears.
+The [Paladin class description](/classes/2190881-paladin) in the [Player's Handbook](/sources/dnd/phb-2024) offers some suggestions for how a player might roleplay a situation where their Paladin has broken their oath.
+You can also decide how NPCs react to a character whose behavior doesn't square with the ideals implied by the Holy Symbol the character wears.

 ### Divine Knowledge

 The [Commune](/spells/2618987-commune) spell allows its caster to ask a deity (or an agent of the god) yes-or-no questions and receive correct information, and other spells of the Divination school have similar effects.
-As the *Commune* spell description states, gods aren’t necessarily omniscient.
+As the *Commune* spell description states, gods aren't necessarily omniscient.
 But they are tremendously knowledgeable, particularly with regard to their particular areas of influence.
 A sea god can be reasonably expected to know anything that has happened in or on a sea, for example, and a martial god knows details about wars.
 Gods can reliably predict the future, at least in the short term (hence their ability to answer spells such as [Augury](/spells/2618882-augury) and [Divination](/spells/2619140-divination)).
-And some gods might be unwilling to reveal their ignorance, choosing to give an unclear answer rather than admit that they don’t know the truth.
+And some gods might be unwilling to reveal their ignorance, choosing to give an unclear answer rather than admit that they don't know the truth.

 ### Divine Intervention

 In some campaigns, gods are fond of meddling in mortal affairs, and heroes sometimes call on the gods for aid beyond what divine magic ordinarily provides.
 The gods sometimes also send dreams, omens, or emissaries to direct mortals along a certain path.
 Keep these two principles in mind to guide your use of divine intervention in your campaign:

-**Don’t Eliminate Character Choice.** The gods can tell characters to do things and even threaten to punish them if they don’t do things, but the gods can’t control mortal actions.
+**Don't Eliminate Character Choice.** The gods can tell characters to do things and even threaten to punish them if they don't do things, but the gods can't control mortal actions.

-**Don’t Eliminate Risk and Danger.** The intervention of a god should never guarantee success or victory, nor should a god’s interference portend immediate defeat.
+**Don't Eliminate Risk and Danger.** The intervention of a god should never guarantee success or victory, nor should a god's interference portend immediate defeat.
 Gods can act to change the balance of an encounter or offer an avenue of escape, but they count on mortal heroes to act like heroes.

 With those principles in mind, you might have gods intervene in dire situations in one of these ways: